Ensures assessment is relevant, flexible and fair

 5.3.9.
 Students are notified if their application is incomplete and will have five working days to submit missing information or documentary evidence.

 5.3.10.
-Applications lodged more than five working days after the due date are not considered unless the student can, with the application, provide compelling or compassionate reasons and evidence for submitting a late application.
+Applications lodged more than five working days after the due date are not considered unless the student can, with the application, provide compelling or compassionate reasons and evidence.
+Refer to the definition of compassionate or complelling circumstances used in the DEEWR - DIAC Course Progress Policy when submitting a late application.